Anna Parker, Registered and Accredited MBACP Counsellor and Supervisor

 Clients come to me for counselling to explore a range of concerns – whether personal crisis, resolving past experiences or as a way to understand themselves better.

 I offer a FREE brief initial phone consultation.
 As an integrative counsellor, I can bring the right approach to suit your specific needs.
 Some clients prefer a structured approach using aspects of CBT; others may prefer a more psychodynamic method to help understand past experiences in depth.

 I provide a supportive and reflective environment in which we can work, giving you the time and space to decide our focus and pace.

 Years ago I volunteered in a pastoral context.
 My first block of pastoral work was supporting those who had been through bereavement.
 This was after I had been through a number of losses in a very short time including friends dying in the bombing at Lockerbie.
 So I was walking with people along similar routes if not the same experiences.

 I then became seriously ill.
 Afterwards I had a block of time limited focused counselling.
-The illness meant I lost my job and effected me in a number of ways.
+The illness meant I lost my job.
 The counselling helped steady me and helped me sort through how I was feeling and reacting.

 I'm interested the process of creativity.
 I used to work in an art gallery but I can't draw or paint.
 Being creative to me seems close to playing, enjoying being in the moment, from cooking to gardening, personally and professionally.